 - Butter: Melt the butter and spread over the top crust.

-- Cinnamon and Sugar: Sprinkle the cinnamon and sugar over the entire top crust.
+- Cinnamon and Sugar: Sprinkle the cinnamon and sugar over the melted butter and the entire top of the bars.

 - Bake: Bake at 350 degrees for 30 minutes until golden brown.